gvwilson/thirdbit/src/fiction/in-heck/index.md

 that Mama Bear had knit for him the winter before last, and had an old blue scarf wrapped around his neck as well despite the sun's warmth.
-He peered at the Operators through his little round glasses as if trying to decide whether they were books that needed re-shelving.
+He peered at the Operators through little round glasses as if trying to decide whether they were books that needed re-shelving.

-The rabbit lowered his rifle and doffed her hat.
+The rabbit lowered her rifle and doffed her hat.
 Special Blazes nodded.
 "It's an honor," he rumbled.

-"Thank you, thank you,"
+"Yes, thank you, I'm sure,"
 Special Leaf said in a slightly fuddled tone.
 "As the mayor says,
 Crusher and Dockety are neighbors.